hkhanna/django-base/README.md

 - `git fetch base`
 - `git merge base/main`.

-# Deployment

-- Hosted on Render.
-- Backend logging to Papertrail.

-## How to Deploy
+# How to Deploy

-- Push to `origin/main` and it will automatically trigger a deploy to Render.
+- Push to `origin/main` and it will automatically trigger a deploy.